Skip to content

 How Windows Search Indexing Works

-Windows search indexing creates a special database, called an index, that stores information about your files like their names, locations, and even the words inside them, so searching is much faster.
+Windows search indexing works by creating a special database, called an index, that stores information about your files like their names, locations, and even the words inside them, making searches much faster.

 Choosing Your Search Mode: Classic vs. Enhanced